gavinkendall/autoscreen/readme.txt

 -------
 Auto Screen Capture is a small and portable screen capture utility for gamers, designers, and testers.

-This application enables you to automatically take screenshots at a chosen interval.
+The application enables you to automatically take screenshots at a chosen interval.
 For example, you may want to capture the progress of playing through a game's level or just use the application as a diary.

-You can also schedule your automated screen capture sessions by specifying when a session starts and when a session ends on particular days of the week or every day.
+You can also schedule your automated screen capture sessions by specifying when a session starts and when a session stops on particular days of the week or every day.

 A calendar is included to help you keep track of what days screenshots were taken.